 Founder Chairman · PhD in Management · Master of Business Administration

 Emeritus Professor Selva Abraham is the Founder Chairman of the Global Centre for Work-Applied Learning (GCWAL).
-He is also the Founder of and Emeritus Professor at the Australian Institute of Business (AIB) and a Visiting Professor at Leeds Trinity University.
+He is also the Founder of and Emeritus Professor at the Australian Institute of Business (AIB) and was a Visiting Professor at Leeds Trinity University and an Adjunct Professor at Southern Cross University.

-Over the last 45 years, his consulting and research focus has been on Work-Based Management Learning, which he extended into the concept of Work-Applied Learning in private, public, and community organisations.
+For more than 40 years, his consulting and research focus has been on Work-Based Learning, which he extended into the concept of Work-Applied Learning working with private, public, and community organisations.

 Dr Param Abraham